electron-userland/electron-builder/.changeset/old-ducks-cry.md

 ---
-"electron-updater": minor
+"electron-updater": patch
 ---

-Handle spaces for all linux package managers
+fix: handle spaces for all linux package managers